A series that creates space for meaningful dialogue around power-based personal violence.

 If you answered yes to any of these questions, register for VIP's 3-part C3 workshop to do all those things and more!
 Register and check out additional information at: here.

 Want to get involved or complete community service hours?
-Join us as we prepare for Take Back the Night!
+Join us as we prepare for Jeans for Justice!
 We will have food at this event, so please RSVP to email@example.com

 Wednesday, March 26